Telecommunications in Iceland: History

-The first digital telephone exchange was opened in 1984 and all telephone exchanges were digitalised in the country by 1995.
-By 1986 all rural shared party lines were upgraded to individual lines.

-In 1986, mobile telephony was available for the first time using an NMT 1G (first generation) network, followed by GSM services in 1994 and SMS messaging in 1997, followed by MMS in 2003.
+The first digital telephone exchange was opened in 1984, and all telephone exchanges were digitalised in the country by 1995.
+By 1986, all rural shared party lines were upgraded to individual lines.
+In 1986, mobile telephony became available for the first time via an NMT 1G (first-generation) network, followed by GSM services in 1994, SMS in 1997, and MMS in 2003.
 In 1991, a fibre ring was completed that circles the country, roughly following the route of Iceland's ring road (Route 1), passing through most towns and cities.
-It was constructed by the Icelandic Government and NATO to link radar stations of the Iceland Air Defence System, as well as to enhance domestic telecommunications.
+It was constructed by the Icelandic Government and NATO to link radar stations of the Iceland Air Defence System, and to enhance domestic telecommunications.
 It consists of 8 fibres and is still in use as of 2023.

-In 1994, the first fibre submarine cable, CANTAT-3, reached Iceland linking it to Canada, Germany, UK and Denmark with a capacity of 7.5 Gbit/s.
+In 1994, the first fibre submarine cable, CANTAT-3, reached Iceland, linking it to Canada, Germany, the UK, and Denmark with a capacity of 7.5 Gbit/s.
 This greatly increased bandwidth and allowed internet connections to become more widely available.

-As bandwidth and reliability demands grew in the 21st century, more fibre submarine cables were launched to Iceland: FARICE in 2003 to the UK and Faroe Islands; DANICE in 2009 to Denmark; Greenland Connect in 2009 to Greenland and Canada and lastly IRIS in 2023 to Ireland.
-With multiple redundant submarine fibre routes, the satellite ground station Skyggnir was taken out of use in 2005 and CANTAT-3 became defunct in 2009.
+As bandwidth and reliability demands grew in the 21st century, more fibre submarine cables were launched to Iceland: FARICE in 2003 to the UK and Faroe Islands; DANICE in 2009 to Denmark; Greenland Connect in 2009 to Greenland and Canada, and lastly IRIS in 2023 to Ireland.
+With multiple redundant submarine fibre routes, the satellite ground station Skyggnir was decommissioned in 2005 and CANTAT-3 became defunct in 2009.

 In the mid-1990s, the telecom market was opened to competition, breaking the state-owned Iceland Telecom's monopoly, and it was later privatised in 2005.

-In 1994, dial-up internet services became available; in 1999 ADSL services launched, followed by VDSL in 2009.
-Fibre to the home services began rolling out in 2004 and had expanded to 90% of the population by 2022.
+In 1994, dial-up internet services became available; in 1999, ADSL services launched, followed by VDSL in 2009.
+Fibre-to-the-home services began rolling out in 2004 and had expanded to 90% of the population by 2022.
 In 2010, the NMT (1G) mobile network was shut down.
-3G launched in 2006, 4G in 2013 and 5G in 2020.
+3G launched in 2006, 4G in 2013, and 5G in 2020.
 In 2018, telegram services were discontinued.
 Analogue PSTN/POTS and ISDN telephone services (along with dial-up internet) were phased out from 2020 to 2024, replaced by VoIP services.
 Copper-based DSL services continue to be available.
-In April 2024, Míla announced plans for a complete copper shut down by 2028, including DSL services, fully transitioning Icelandic telecoms to fibre based services.
-2G and 3G services are due to be shut down by year end 2025.
+In April 2024, Míla announced plans for a complete copper shutdown by 2028, including DSL services, fully transitioning Icelandic telecoms to fibre-based services.
+2G and 3G services were due to be shut down by the of end 2025.